 Marbling On Fabric

 Marbling is also a great technique for patterning items such as ribbon, canvas bags and trainers, silk scarves, T-shirts, handkerchiefs, socks, satin balls for Christmas trees, wood and paper boxes, wooden buttons and picture frames.
-Most items with a slick surface will work.

 - Fill a bucket with 5 litres of warm water and add approx. 3 tablespoons of alum to each litre of water.
 Stir thoroughly till the alum is dissolved.